timothyloh0523/tp/docs/UserGuide.md

 **A**: Yes, the user data is stored in a .csv file in the `data` folder.
 However, if our program detects that the save file is corrupted or in an incorrect format, it will ignore the save file and start a new game.
 This is not a bug.
+Additionally, while the user can edit the save file, they are not recommended to do so.
+This is because changing the values in the save file, for example the balance, would defeat the purpose of the game, which is to simulate gambling and allow the user to experience its consequences.

 **Q**: If I swap column labels in the save file, will the data still be loaded correctly?